Jay T. Evans, Ph.D.

 Vice President, Early Discovery

-Dr Bazin-Lee is VP, Early Discovery and Co-Founder of Inimmune, serving as head of early discovery research programs.
-She has over 17 years experience in the biotech and pharmaceutical industries including 14 years with Corixa/GlaxoSmithKline developing new synthetic immunomodulators and vaccine adjuvants, managing medicinal chemistry efforts and new adjuvant discovery projects.
-Dr Bazin-Lee earned a M.Sc. in Chemical Engineering at the ENSCCF (France) and received her Ph.D. in Organic Chemistry from the University of Lyon I (France).
+Dr. Bazin-Lee is VP, Early Discovery and Co-Founder of Inimmune, serving as head of early discovery research programs.
+She has over 17 years of experience in the biotech and pharmaceutical industries including 14 years with Corixa/GlaxoSmithKline developing new synthetic immunomodulators and vaccine adjuvants, managing medicinal chemistry efforts and new adjuvant discovery projects.
+Dr. Bazin-Lee earned an M.Sc. in Chemical Engineering at the ENSCCF (France) and received her Ph.D. in Organic Chemistry from the University of Lyon I (France).
 She then completed a postdoctoral fellowship at the University of Iowa, focusing on the development of new synthetic methods for the synthesis of glycosaminoglycan building blocks.
 Dr. Bazin-Lee is a co-inventor on 15 patents.